udoschneider/RenoirSt/docs/tutorial/Tutorial - Part III.md

 The media query builder will match any media type by default.
 To specify a media type just send it the message `type:` with the corresponding media type.
 You can provide the following media types by keyword:
 `braille`, `embossed`, `handheld`, `print`, `projection`, `screen`, `speech`, `tty` and `tv`.

+To get the list of media query constants supported inspect `RenoirSt classPool at: #CssMediaQueryConstants`.

 The media query builder supports a variety of messages for additional conditions (called media features).
 Media features are used in expressions to describe requirements of the output device.

 The following media feature messages are supported: